 This one is pretty straight forward.
 If you create value only content, getting links using these tactics and getting shares is fairly easy.
-There are 3 main ways I recommend you to go after traffic:
+There are 3 main ways I recommend you to go after traffic sources:

 - SEO: If you’re going to create content, you might as well optimize it for search engines.
 If you want more info on implementing SEO for your authority site I recommend our free authority SEO course (see what I’m doing here?) or checking our post with SEO affiliate marketing strategies.

 - Facebook: Pretty much all audiences are on Facebook and you can get very cheap traffic.
 I recommend this method by Digital marketer or to build a big fan page, engage it and drive traffic through organic reach (case study coming soon on that one).

 - Content distribution networks: I don’t have a ton of experience with these but judging by the number of people running this tactic across networks like Taboola and Outbrain I imagine this must be fairly successful.
 This works especially well if you’re covering a widespread issue.

 Remember these rules.
 Keep the content clean of promotions (apart from your opt-in), give value, establish yourself as an authority and don’t be greedy.
 That will really set you apart from 99% of affiliates.

 Create a complementary piece of content to the article.
 For example, if the article is a list of tips, create 3 more tips that people can download.
 This can be more recipes or anything that is a continuation of the content.
 This way, the people that were engaged enough to read until the end will most likely want to trade their email for more.